-From this perspective, it is important that the composition of the board of directors is highly independent (for example, by increasing the ratio of outside directors to majority), and that such a board of directors examines the company's business plan (business strategy and financing plans) and capital structure, periodical review of the business portfolio13, dialogue with investors and enhancement of information disclosure, promotion of the increase of stock liquidity, management succession and enhancement, M&A and other subjects.
+From this perspective, it is important that the composition of the board of directors is highly independent, and that such a board of directors examines the company's business plan (business strategy and financing plans) and capital structure, periodical review of the business portfolio, dialogue with investors and enhancement of information disclosure, promotion of the increase of stock liquidity, management succession and enhancement, M&A and other subjects.
 In particular, companies whose shares are objectively undervalued in the market are expected to be more proactive in such efforts.